Kai Bae Beach Tourist Guide

 Or, in the centre of the village adjacent to the Tesco Express, and close to the new streetfood area -‘Tuk Ka Ta Kai Moon’ is a large open sided restaurant that does the full range of Thai dishes and , whilst not the best Thai food on the island, is value for money and better than many more expensive restaurants.

 Also hidden away in the valley, accessible along the dirt track adjacent to this 7-eleven is a picturesque, rarely visited waterfall which isn’t marked on maps or mentioned in guidebooks.
 Some photos and directions here

 And for the adventurous, here is a 5km walk I put together around Kai Bae involves walking along the beach, up to the viewpoint, following a trail over a hill, walking along a a dry riverbed and clambering down the side of this waterfall.
 The Kai Bae Loop, photos, Googlemap and PDF But note that the last section, coming down the side of the waterfall, has now changed.
-You’ll need to look carefully but there is a path on the right side of the rive about 10 metres before it goes over the edge.
-This takes you around and down to the bottom of the falls.can be tough.
+It used to involve lowering yourself down a steep cliff.
+Now there’s a footpath from the top of the waterfall to the pool below.
+Much easier.

 You can pay to have your photo taken with them, and although they are undeniably cute, you can’t help feeling that this isn’t the ideal place for them to be.
 The restaurant 50 metres along the access road, ‘Kai Bae Hut Noodle Shop’, is great for a cheap lunch too.
 KB Hut’s real attraction – their crocodiles, which are still mentioned in some guides, have sadly now gone to meet the great handbag maker in the sky.